 That does sound like the funniest thing ever right?
 You may picture a little leather saddle, with an ‘Indian in the cupboard’ size guy riding around on a chicken.
 Well, that’s at least what I picture.
-When I first brought up chicken saddles to the hubs, he looked at me like I was an alien.
+When I first brought up chicken saddles to my husband, he looked at me like I was an alien.
 So even though they are not a new thing they are not commonly heard of.
-Chicken/hen saddle or apron are all names used for the same thing.
+The chicken saddle or hen apron are all names used for the same thing.
 It is a little ‘apron looking’ little piece of material that is used to put on your hens’ backs to protect their feathers.

-You can always buy a few, here is a link to a set of 5.
-However, you can also do it the DIY way download a PDF sewing pattern from Etsy, and make them for super cheap.
+You can always buy a few if DIY and sewing is not your thing.
+However, you can also do fun little chicken saddle DIY!
+Check out this chicken saddle pattern its an easy PDF sewing pattern from Etsy, and make them for super cheap.
 That’s my kind of thing, money-saving, and problem-solving all in one!
 Heck, that way you can dress your chickens up any ol’ way you want.
 Me I have kids who want to help pick out some material you will get some Ninja Turtle, Star Wars, and My Little Pony chicken saddles.
 Not quite the country chic look one might imagine on their beautiful free-range hens, but heck it still works.

 Without too much effort or money a whole bundle of these can sew up quite quickly, an I am not a sewing pro.
 I made several with no more than a little beginning level sewing knowledge.

 Maybe you are a frugalista like myself, or maybe you prefer to just buy some.
 But a chicken saddle or hen apron comes in very handy at protecting your beautiful flock from feather damage.